-Harold E. Morehouse Flying Pioneers Biographies Collection - Stinson, Marjorie

-Extracted on Mar-28-2024 03:42:41

-The Smithsonian Institution thanks all digital volunteers that transcribed and reviewed this material.
+Harold E. Morehouse Flying Pioneers Biographies Collection - Stinson, Marjorie Extracted on Mar-29-2024 01:44:55 The Smithsonian Institution thanks all digital volunteers that transcribed and reviewed this material.
 Your work enriches Smithsonian collections, making them available to anyone with an interest in using them.
 The Smithsonian Institution (the "Smithsonian") provides the content on this website (transcription.si.edu), other Smithsonian websites, and third-party sites on which it maintains a presence ("SI Websites") in support of its mission for the "increase and diffusion of knowledge."
 The Smithsonian invites visitors to use its online content for personal, educational and other non-commercial purposes.
-By using this website, you accept and agree to abide by the following terms.

-- If sharing the material in personal and educational contexts, please cite the Smithsonian National Air and Space Museum Archives as source of the content and the project title as provided at the top of the document.
-Include the accession number or collection name; when possible, link to the Smithsonian National Air and Space Museum Archives website. - If you wish to use this material in a for-profit publication, exhibition, or online project, please contact Smithsonian National Air and Space Museum Archives or transcribe@si.edu

-For more information on this project and related material, contact the Smithsonian National Air and Space Museum Archives.
+By using this website, you accept and agree to abide by the following terms. - If sharing the material in personal and educational contexts, please cite the Smithsonian National Air and Space Museum Archives as source of the content and the project title as provided at the top of the document.
+Include the accession number or collection name; when possible, link to the Smithsonian National Air and Space Museum Archives website. - If you wish to use this material in a for-profit publication, exhibition, or online project, please contact Smithsonian National Air and Space Museum Archives or transcribe@si.edu For more information on this project and related material, contact the Smithsonian National Air and Space Museum Archives.
 See this project and other collections in the Smithsonian Transcription Center.

-[[stamped]]

-FROM THE HAROLD & MARVEL MOREHOUSE AVIATION

-PIONEERS COLLECTION

-NATIONAL AIR & SPACE MUSEUM

-[[/stamped]]

-MARJORIE STINSON Early Wright Pilot - Instructor

-[[image]]

-Marjorie Stinson was born at Fort Payne, Alabama, where she attended local schools, then Millsap College, Mississippi and George Washington Law School.
+MARJORIE STINSON Early Wright Pilot -Instructor Marjorie Štinson was born at Fort Payne, Alabama, where she attended local schools, then Millsap College, Mississippi, and George Washington University Law School in Washington, DC.

-Her older sister, Katherine, learned to fly in 1912, then with their mother formed the Stinson Aviation Company in the spring of 1913 to conduct an aviation business.
-That season Katherine firmly established herself as a renowned exhibition pilot and Marge, intrigued and encouraged by her sister's success, became determined to learn to fly.
+Her Older sister, Katherine, learned to fly in 1912, then with their mother formed the Stinson Aviation Company in the spring of 1913 to conduct aviation business.
+That season Katherine firmly established herself as a renowned exhibition pilot and Marge, ((intrigued and)) encouraged by her sister's success, became determined to learn to fly.
+As a result she entered the Wright Flying School, at Dayton, Ohio, in mid-June, 1914 where she was taught to fly by Howard Rinehart.
+She flew her tests for pilot license on August 1st and was granted F.A.I.
+Certificate No. 303 on August 8, 1914 on a school Wright.
+On August 5th Marge joined Katherine, who was flying at Overland Park, Kansas City, Missouri, and there Marge made her first public exhibition flights.
+Following this event the sisters made their headquarters at Cicero Field, Chicago, where Marge continued her practice through the Fall of 1914.
+During the winter of 1914-1915 Marge and Katherine established their headquarters at Fort Sam Houston, San Antonio, Texas, where they carried passengers and continued practice flying.
+At that time their brothers, Ed and Jack, were

+FROM THE PLYING PROTECTS DECESSIONES OF HARDLO E. MORDIDESE Early Wright Filet - Instructor Marjoria Stinson was born at Fort Payme, Alabama, where ohe attended local schools, them Millmap College, Mississippi, and George Washington Law School Har older sister, Katherine, learned to fly in 1912, then with their mother formed the Stinson Asiation Company in the spring of 1913 to conduct an aviation business.
+That sesson Eatherine firmly established terself as a renowned autilition pilot and Eague, Astropositied encouraged by her sister's success, became determined to learn to fly.